What is so special about New Dawn Memory Care?

 best in our residents

 Our programs and services are designed with input not only from national experts but also from family members and prospective residents.
 We treat people as individuals, with dignity and concern for the needs and interests of the whole person.
 Our full-time activities staff involve our residents as each resident desires and according the resident’s unique potential.
 The smell of baking cookies; a fireside chat, the sounds of Benny Goodman playing softly in the background as young children color at the feet of their grandmother.
-In the activities room, four women reminiscence with a Program Coordinator about working as teens at the “five & diner”, as another resident has her nails manicured by a visiting beautician.
+In the activities room, four women reminiscence with a CATT Director (Cognitive Action Therapy Technique) about working as teens at the “five & diner”, as another resident has her nails manicured by a visiting beautician.

-In the kitchen, two residents help a Resident Assistant ice cookies to serve to the others, and a well-dressed gentleman returns from one of the home’s “life skills station” where he finished up some paperwork in an area resembling his 1950s office.
+In the kitchen, two residents help a Universal Team Member bake cookies to serve to the others, and a well-dressed gentleman returns from one of the home’s “life skills station” where he finished up some paperwork in an area resembling his 1950s office.

-In a private room a Resident Assistant is working with a resident to help her decide what dress to wear.
+In a private room a Universal Team Member is working with a resident to help her decide what dress to wear.
 The two dresses are laid out carefully to allow choices and the resident feels good about her decision and the control over her attire.
-These are the sights and sounds of New Dawn.
+These are the sights and sounds of New Dawn Memory Care.